Kedreamix/Linly-Talker/README_en.md

 **2024.01 Update** 📆📆

 - **Exciting news!
 I've now incorporated both the powerful GeminiPro and Qwen large models into our conversational scene.
 Users can now upload images during the conversation, adding a whole new dimension to the interactions.**
 - **The deployment invocation method for FastAPI has been updated.**
 - **The advanced settings options for Microsoft TTS have been updated, increasing the variety of voice types.
 Additionally, video subtitles have been introduced to enhance visualization.**
+- **Updated the GPT multi-turn conversation system to establish contextual connections in dialogue, enhancing the interactivity and realism of the digital persona.**

 ## Introduction